-How to get from Boracay to Coron?
+Wondering how to get from Boracay to Coron?
 More and more travelers are including these two gorgeous destinations in their Philippines travel itineraries.
-Understandably, they want to go from the beaches of beautiful Boracay to Coron’s impressive island hopping tours.
+It’s easy to see why travelers want to combine Boracay’s beautiful beaches with Coron’s spectacular island-hopping tours.

-As we’ve told you many times, transfers around the archipelago can be a bit of a slog and take time.
-In the case of going from Boracay to Coron, it’s not very different, since they are in different parts of the Philippines.
-That’s why we decided to write this guide,which will help you clear things up a bit.
+As we’ve mentioned before, getting around the archipelago can be a bit of a slog and often takes time.
+Getting from Boracay to Coron is no exception, as the two destinations are in different parts of the Philippines.
+That’s why we decided to write this guide, which will make the journey a little easier to plan.

-Below you’ll find how to go from Boracay to Coron by plane (the fastest and most expensive) or by alternating public transport (the slowest and cheapest).
-If you have any small doubts, you can leave them for us in the comments below.
+Below, we explain how to get from Boracay to Coron by plane (the fastest but most expensive option) or using a combination of public transportation (the slowest but cheapest).
+If you have any questions, leave us a comment below.

 How to get from Boracay to Coron cheaply (but slowly)

-Feeling up for a little adventure and passing through 8024892489 towns with their schools, basketball courts, and churches?
-Then go ahead and get to Coron from Boracay by public transport.
-Note that, due to ferry timetables, it’s very likely you’ll have to spend the night halfway through the journey, but it’s part of the experience.
-Below we’ll tell you the prices for each leg, but budget around 2,000 pesos per person for the whole trip plus the cost of the hotel night.
+Up for a little adventure and a journey through countless towns, each with its schools, basketball courts, and churches?
+Then make the journey from Boracay to Coron by public transportation.
+Note that, due to ferry timetables, you’ll most likely need to spend the night along the way, but it’s part of the experience.
+Below, we break down the cost of each leg.
+Budget around 2,000 pesos per person for the whole trip plus the cost of an overnight stay.

 1. Boat from Boracay to Caticlan

-You probably already know how this works, since you will have come to the island this way, but we’ll go over it again.
-Take a tricycle from your hotel in Boracay to Cagban port.
-The price depends on the ride, but it’s usually about 30 pesos per person from Station 2 on White Beach if you take a “line” one.
-It’s about 15–20 minutes.
+You probably already know how this works, as you most likely arrived on the island this way, but we’ll go over it again.
+Take a tricycle from your hotel in Boracay to Cagban Port.
+The fare depends on where your hotel is located, but a shared tricycle from Station 2 on White Beach usually costs about 30 pesos per person.
+The ride takes about 15–20 minutes.

 2. Ferry from Caticlan to Bulalacao

-⭐ By the way, if you’re exploring lesser‑known corners, you might like to know there’s a very cool island hopping from Bulalacao.
-Expect zero tourism.
+⭐ By the way, if you’re exploring lesser-known corners, you might like to know that you can also take a fantastic island-hopping tour from Bulalacao.
+Expect very few other tourists.

-3. Van (van) or bus to San José (Mindoro)
+3. Van or bus to San José (Mindoro)

-As soon as you get off the boat you’ll find vans going from Bulalacao to San José, one of the largest cities in Occidental Mindoro.
-The ride takes a couple of hours and costs about 200 pesos.
-Sometimes there are buses, which are a bit more comfortable but slower.
-In San José there are several terminals and they’ll drop you at the one for the company you chose.
-Even so, it’s a small city and you can get around by tricycle for very little money.
+As soon as you get off the boat you’ll find vans going from Bulalacao to San José, one of the largest towns in Occidental Mindoro.
+The journey takes around two hours and costs about 200 pesos.
+Buses are sometimes available and are a little more comfortable, although the journey takes longer.
+San José has several terminals, and your van will drop you off at the operator’s terminal.
+The town is fairly compact, and getting around by tricycle is very inexpensive.

-Since the boats from San José to Coron leave early in the morning, it’s very likely you’ll have to sleep in San José.
+Since the boat from San José to Coron leaves early in the morning, you’ll most likely need to spend the night in San José.
 If that’s the case, we recommend the Seasons Hotel and Convention Center and the SJ Mansion Hotel.

-⭐ Heads up: from San José you’re only a couple of hours from Sablayan.
-This is the departure point for boats to Apo Reef, one of the most impressive places to go diving in the Philippines.
-If you have 3 extra days, don’t hesitate.
-You can also visit Pandan Island, a pretty island surrounded by turtles.
+⭐ Heads up: Sablayan is only a couple of hours from San José and is the departure point for boats to Apo Reef, one of the most impressive places to go diving in the Philippines.
+If you have three extra days, this detour is well worth it.
+You can also visit Pandan Island, a beautiful island where you can swim with sea turtles.

 4. Boat from San José to Coron

-The last step on this route to get from Boracay to Coron is to take a boat from San José to Coron.
-First, you need to get from downtown San José to the port, which is on the outskirts.
-Normally, tricycles will charge around 40 or 50 pesos per person.
-It won’t take more than 15 minutes.
-Forget taxis.
+The final leg of the journey from Boracay to Coron is the boat from San José to Coron.
+First, make your way from central San José to the port on the outskirts of town.
+A tricycle normally costs around 40–50 pesos per person.
+The ride takes no more than 15 minutes.
+Don’t expect to find taxis.

-You’re in Coron!
-The port is a bit away from Coron Town.
-If you want to save money when getting to your hotel in Coron, share a tricycle.
-The normal fare is 20 pesos per person.
+You’ve made it to Coron!
+The port is a short distance from Coron Town.
+To save money on the ride to your hotel in Coron, take a shared tricycle.
+The usual shared fare is 20 pesos per person.

 © Bunso Transport

-How to get from Boracay to Coron quickly (but pricey)
+How to get from Boracay to Coron fast (but pricey)

-The most comfortable way to go from Boracay to Coron is by plane.
-It’s also the fastest and, therefore, the most expensive, although not outrageous if you book flights in advance.
+The most convenient way to travel from Boracay to Coron is by plane.
+It’s also the fastest option and usually the most expensive, although it can still be reasonably affordable if you book in advance.

-First, you should know that there are no direct flights from Boracay to Coron; you’ll have to connect in Manila.
-The most direct combination, counting the layover between the two flights, will have you at Busuanga Airport (Coron) in about 4.5 hours.
-Prices are quite variable, but figure roughly €80–100 for this route if you don’t book in advance (or quite a bit more if you do it just a few days before).
+First, bear in mind that there are no direct flights from Boracay to Coron; you’ll have to connect in Manila.
+The quickest itineraries, including the layover, can get you to Busuanga Airport, near Coron, in around 4.5 hours.
+Fares vary considerably, but expect to pay roughly €80–100 if you book reasonably early, and considerably more if you wait until just a few days before departure.
 Take a look here:

 Search flights from Boracay to Coron

-When you arrive at the airport, you just need to take one of the vans heading to Coron Town.
-They charge 250 pesos per person and drop you at your hotel door.
+When you arrive at Busuanga Airport, take one of the vans to Coron Town.
+The fare is 250 pesos per person, and the van will drop you off at your hotel.

 From Boracay to Coron via Kalibo

 As we explain in How to get to Boracay, the closest airport to the island is Caticlan (IATA code: MPH).
-However, 70 kilometers away you also have Kalibo International Airport (KLO), from which flights to Manila often tend to be cheaper.
-Therefore, it’s another option worth considering.
+However, Kalibo International Airport (KLO), around 70 kilometers away, is also worth considering, as flights to Manila are often cheaper from there.
 Check prices here:

 Search flights from Kalibo to Coron

-To go from Boracay to Kalibo you have 3 options (once you’ve taken the bangka to Caticlan port):
+To travel from Boracay to Kalibo, you have three options (once you’ve taken the bangka to Caticlan port):

-- Van: you’ll be offered one as soon as you leave the port.
-Vans take roughly 90 minutes and usually drop you at the airport.
-Still, confirm it several times.
-Seats in the van are around 200 pesos.
+• Van: you’ll be offered one as soon as you leave the port.
+The journey takes roughly 90 minutes.
+Vans usually drop passengers off at the airport, but confirm this before boarding.
+A seat in the van costs around 200 pesos.

-- Bus: the yellow Ceres buses drop you at Kalibo’s Ceres Bus Station.
-The trip takes about a couple of hours and prices are around 80–110 pesos (depending on whether they have air conditioning).
+• Bus: the yellow Ceres buses drop you off at Kalibo’s Ceres Bus Station.
+The journey takes around two hours, and fares range from 80 to 110 pesos (depending on whether the bus is air-conditioned).
 Once in Kalibo, take a tricycle to the airport.

-- Transfer: if you want to stop worrying, they’ll pick you up at your hotel in Boracay and drop you at the airport.
-You can book with 12go or Klook, the two agencies that are like Civitatis in Asia.
-Klook tends to run good deals, so take a look at both prices:
+• Transfer: for a hassle-free journey, book a service that will pick you up at your hotel in Boracay and drop you off at the airport.
+You can book with 12go or Klook, two popular transportation-booking platforms in Asia.
+Klook often has good deals, so compare prices on both platforms:

 How to get from Coron to Boracay

-Looking for the reverse route?
-That is, how to get from Coron to Boracay?
-Then you just need to follow the steps we’ve explained but in reverse.
+Looking for the reverse route from Coron to Boracay?
+Simply follow the steps explained above in reverse order.

 Getting from Coron to Boracay by plane

-If you want to do it by plane, look for flights from Busuanga Airport to Caticlan.
-You’ll have to connect in Manila, so look for a good combination (ideally with the same airline) so you don’t have to end up sleeping at Manila Airport.
+If you’d rather fly, look for flights from Busuanga Airport to Caticlan.
+You’ll have to connect in Manila, so look for a convenient itinerary, ideally booked on a single ticket, to avoid an overnight stay at Manila Airport.
 Take a look here:

 Search flights from Coron to Boracay

-Another option to go from Coron to Boracay by plane is to fly to Kalibo Airport, 1.5–2 hours by road from Boracay.
+Another option is to fly from Busuanga Airport to Kalibo, which is 1.5–2 hours from Boracay by road.
 It’s usually a bit cheaper but, of course, also slower.
 You’ll also need to connect in Manila:

 Search flights from Coron to Kalibo